deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18505/index.md

 ![](charts/charts_4_0.png)

-> 🔼 The chart displays the effects of locking/unlocking the backbone and using different learning rates on the F1 score during classifier tuning.
+> 🔼 The chart displays the effects of locking/unlocking the backbone and using different learning rates on a classifier's F1 score during tuning.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Effects of Backbone Freezing and Learning Rate Adjustments on Classifier Tuning Performance